BR0kEN-/cikit/matrix/README.md

 The recommendation is to run the provisioning using `root` user.
 But you may choose.
 Besides, please MAKE SURE you took care about security!

-Mandatory (someday *you'll pay for this* in case of skip):
+Recommended (will work as untrusted connection):

+- [SSL certificates](vars/ssl.yml#L3).
+Use trusted certificates to provide secure connection.

+Optional (passwords will be generated automatically if not set):

 - [Name and password for user to run `VBoxWeb` service](vars/phpvirtualbox.yml#L10-L11).
-This user is permitted to connect via SSH so don't be lazy inventing the password!
+This user is permitted to connect via SSH.
 - [Password for `admin` user for VirtualBox GUI](vars/phpvirtualbox.yml#L7-L8).
 CRUD operations for users and virtual machines.
-Please don't use the same password as for `VBoxWeb` service!

-**Remember that default values are publicly accessible since you've took them from public repository!**

-Recommended (will work as untrusted connection):

-- [SSL certificates](vars/ssl.yml#L3).
-Use trusted certificates to provide secure connection.
+**You can easily omit setting the passwords (especially if you can't invent secure ones).** In this case they'll be automatically generated, used and saved locally in `credentials/HOSTNAME/phpvirtualbox_users_system_pass` and `credentials/HOSTNAME/phpvirtualbox_users_gui_pass`.
+At any further reprovisioning they'll be looked up from those files, so you may not worry their changed.

 Not recommended (general credentials - not good for each virtual machine):